Ask - /faq/3065/absence-from-class/Go back a step

 Whilst every attempt is made to accommodate choice of subjects, the timetable might not allow every student to attend their preferred combination of subjects.
 If you are unable to resolve a clash with breadth subjects, you should choose an alternative subject.
 If you request a timetable clash, you will be accepting any conflicting requirements (including assessment) that may result between clashing subjects.
 A timetable clash will not be considered grounds for special consideration.

-If you are unable to attend due to an ongoing health condition please contact Student Equity and Disability Support to discuss your options.
+If you are unable to attend due to an ongoing health condition learn more about Registration for ongoing support.

 If you are considering withdrawal from a subject, we recommend that you book an appointment with a Stop 1 adviser.

-If your performance in an assessment is affected by an unexpected circumstance or event, such as acute illness or bereavement, you should consider applying for Special Consideration (unexpected circumstances).
+If your performance in an assessment is affected by an unexpected circumstance or event, such as acute illness or bereavement, you should consider applying for Special consideration.